 Carolyn and Gábor Bánfalvi founded Taste Hungary in 2008 and is the leading culinary tour company in Hungary.
 They offer daily food and drink walks, wine tastings, wine tours, and private and custom tours for groups.
 Taste Hungary is proud to have introduced thousands of guests to Hungarian food and wine over the past decade and is consistently ranked #1 on Trip Advisor.
 In 2014, Taste Hungary won a prestigious Drinks Business Award for “Best Contribution to Wine and Spirits Tourism” (and was shortlisted again in 2015).
 In both 2017 and 2018, Taste Hungary won the “Best Wine Tour Operator” award from VinCE, a promoter of Central European wines.

-Carolyn and Gábor are Capitol Hill, DC residents when they’re in the U.S. and frequent DCanter for wine products and classes, which is how we met!
-We’ve also collaborated with them in offering wine tastings and classes on Hungarian wine.
+Gábor splits his time between Capitol Hill and Budapest.
+We’ve collaborated in offering wine tastings and classes on Hungarian wine.
 DCanter is pleased to partner with Taste Hungary to offer our customers this amazing experience!

 YOU ENJOY TRYING NEW WINE AND FOOD.

 While most Balkan cuisine and wine styles are fairly familiar to most of us, there are a few dishes that might seem a bit unfamiliar at first.
 Think orange wines paired young goat cheeses and peppers – it’s not something many of us eat every day, but it's delicious!

 Most of the places we'll visit aren't regular stops for American tourists.
 It might be tough to find fluent English speakers in some villages, and wineries generally don't have formal tasting rooms.